Skellods-Network/node-mb-string-size/README.md

 # Node-MB-String-Size

-Calculate the length of a string
+Calculate the length of a string.
+DEPRECATION WARNING!

-The problem when using string.length or even having a buffer to calculate its length is that certain character lengths (especially asian symbols) will be counted in a wrong way for UTF8 (namely 1 Byte / character).
-This might be a problem (e.g. for SHPS when sending the content-length).
-Node-MB-String-Size aims to solve it by adding to the byte count when special characters are detected.

-This module was first created for SHPS, but then separated for easy use by everyone :)
+The original problem was, that `buffer.length` would calculate a wrong byte size for certain UTF-8 symbols.
+This library was implemented to fix the problem by iterating over the string and detecting the multibyte-symbols, yielding a correct byte size.

+However, current NodeJS versions correctly calculate the byte size, so this library is obsolete.
+I cleaned everything up one final time, so if you are still on a very old version of NodeJS (for example < 6), you can use this library to get a correct byte size.
+I will not maintain it any longer, though, as the problem does not exist anymore.

 ### Version
 1.0.3